CEBS

 How to Get Your CEBS

 The study materials are essential to mastering the material tested on the national CEBS examinations.
-While textbooks and/or required readings continue, the study guide received a dramatic makeover offering a more engaging education experience.
-Many of the traditional features remain: module presentations, identified textbook and other required readings, outlined learning objectives and key concepts, and content review questions with answers and page number references.
-The new case-based applications entitled Benefits in Action are an opportunity to explore on-the-job benefit problems/challenges and use what you have learned to work through the scenarios and develop a resolution or action plan.
+Each course includes a study guide that will lead you through the content needed to prepare for the exam.
+Each course also has an accompanying textbook/supplemental readings.
+These provide the theory and content of the topics covered in the study guide.
+The study guide is provided in digital and print versions including module presentations, identified textbook and other required readings, outlined learning objectives and key concepts, and content review questions with answers and page number references.
+The case-based applications entitled Benefits in Action are an opportunity to explore on-the-job benefit problems/challenges and use what you have learned to work through the scenarios and develop a resolution or action plan.
 Throughout the case work, other assessment tools are interspersed to help you move through the exercise.
 This experience also heightens understanding of the many roles/jobs of benefit professionals.

 CEBS continues to be a self-study program offering you the flexibility to study at your own pace, when and where you want.
 If you're looking for support and structure, consider participating in an online study group where you can learn from the instructor, interact with your peers and take advantage of additional study tools.